 Sometimes the oracles’ responses were so vague that priests would have to help ‘translate’ them!
 Nevertheless, the tradition of visiting oracles remained highly popular among kings and commoners alike.

 After Christians closed the temple in the 4th century, they built a basilica right over the sacred spring in the 5th or 6th century.
 Only the foundations remain, as it was dismantled by archaeologists studying the site.

 Exploring the temple, notice the interesting protrusions, or nubs, along many of the walls.
 Builders would’ve had to carefully carve all around them to form such a shape.
 But what was their purpose?

 Walking around the sides of the temple, there are countless massive stone pieces of the former Ionic columns.
 Further to the north, meanwhile, is a smaller temple for Artemis, though it didn’t seem accessible at the time of my visit.

-For those who were disappointed with the Temple of Artemis in Selçuk, of which hardly anything remains, the Temple of Apollo at Didyma provides visitors with a much better idea of what these magnificent Hellenic temples once looked like.
+For those who were disappointed with the Temple of Artemis in Selçuk, of which hardly anything remains, the Temple of Apollo at Didyma provides visitors with a much better idea of how these magnificent Hellenic temples once appeared.